Risk and optimal policies in bandit experiments: Diffusion asymptotics and statistical risk

 \section{Diffusion asymptotics and statistical risk}

-For simplicity, and to fix intuition, we follow \citet{wager2021diffusion} and start by analyzing the one-armed bandit problem (but all our results extend to multi-armed bandits, see Section \ref{sec:Generalizations-of-the}).
-Here, an agent chooses whether to pull an arm that generates a reward with an unknown mean, or stay with an outside option that generates zero rewards.
-In this section, we provide a heuristic derivation of the PDE characterizing minimal Bayes risk.
-Formal results are provided in Section \ref{sec:Formal-properties}.
+In this section, we provide a heuristic derivation of the PDE characterizing minimal Bayes risk in the Multi-Armed Bandit (MAB) problem.

+In the MAB problem, there are $K$ arms, and at each period $j$, a decision maker (DM) chooses which arm $k\in\{0,\dots,K-1\}$ to pull.
+Each pull generates a reward with an unknown mean $\mu_{k}$ that is specific to the arm.
 Suppose the experiment concludes after $n$ periods, where $n$ is pre-specified.
 Knowledge of $n$ is reasonable if it is the population size; indeed, the bandit setting blurs any distinction between sample and population.
-In other cases, it might be more reasonable to assume the agent employs discounting and allows the experiment to continue indefinitely.
-Our techniques can be applied equally well to both possibilities.
-We focus on the known $n$ case to avoid duplication of effort, but see Section \ref{subsec:Discounting} for discounted bandits.
-The decision theoretic analysis employed here requires modeling all aspects of decision making including when to stop or how to discount, but our results are otherwise very broadly applicable (e.g., even to best arm identification).
+In other cases, it might be more reasonable to assume the DM employs discounting and allows the experiment to continue indefinitely.
+The decision theoretic analysis employed here requires modeling all aspects of decision making including when to stop or how to discount, but our results are otherwise very broadly applicable.
+We focus on the known $n$ case to avoid duplication of effort, but see Appendix \ref{subsec:Discounting} for discounted bandits.
 When $n$ is known, the number of periods that have elapsed is a state variable, and after dividing by $n$ will be termed `time'.
 Thus, time $t$ proceeds from 0 and 1, and is incremented by $1/n$ between successive periods.